- Shortness of breath

 People with asthma can have flare-ups or asthma attacks, which usually occur when something is bothering their airways such as a viral infection, allergy triggers or exercise.
 Some patients have no symptoms in between attacks, and some have symptoms all the time if they have poor control of their asthma.
 Asthma can be serious and even deadly.

-Your family doctor or healthcare provider will diagnose asthma based on a physical exam, test results and medical and family history.
-Your local healthcare provider may choose to make a referral to an asthma specialist or an allergist.
+Your doctor or nurse will diagnose asthma based on a physical exam, medical and family history, and spirometry or pulmonary function test.